Advising and Problem Solving

 Lane Community College is committed to compliance with the ADA, and will assist the student in obtaining academic accommodations, or offer students other resources as needed.

-Disability Resources has formal and informal steps students can use to resolve disagreements concerning their academic accommodations.
+Center for Accessible Resources has formal and informal steps students can use to resolve disagreements concerning their academic accommodations.
 Most of these problems can be resolved quickly, but others may take longer.
 Everyone involved will do his or her best to ensure that the process goes smoothly.
 It is the student's responsibility to start this process as soon as the problem arises -- don't wait until it becomes a terrible clash.

 When you and your instructor disagree about an accommodation, we recommend the following steps: